strodan84/MagTrace/README.md

 ## Overview

-StellarScope is an open-source Python toolkit for exploring magnetic field geometry in stellarator fusion devices.
+MagTrace is an open-source Python toolkit for exploring magnetic field geometry in stellarator fusion devices.
 The project focuses on intuitive visualization, field-line tracing, and analysis tools that help bridge computational plasma physics with experimental diagnostics.

 The long-term goal is to provide a lightweight, modular framework for working with stellarator magnetic equilibria, supporting educational exploration, rapid prototyping, and diagnostic development.